spuiuk/spuiuk.github.io/notes/ocs/ceph-nfs-windowsad.md

 We first create the configMap nfs-sssd-config providing the sssd.conf file.
 The sssd.conf file is the sssd configuration which will be used by the CephNFS instance.
 The configuration includes the following directives
 - ldap_uri: Points to the Windows AD server.
 - ldap_search_base: The search base to use for user lookups.
+- ldap_sasl_mech: The SASL mechanism for authenticating with the LDAP server.
+This is used with Kerberos auth and is set to GSSAPI.
+- ldap_sasl_authid: The kerberos principal used to authenticate with the LDAP server.
+This has to be provided in the keytab.
 - ldap_tls_cacert: The CA certificate to use.
 This is the ad-ca.pen file which we upload in this config map.
 - ldap_default_bind_dn: In this case, we use the Administrator account.
 This should be replaced by a user allowed to look up userids.
 - ldap_default_authok: The password to use for the bind_dn.